ayechanst/platinum-eth/plat-eth/posts/2simpleNFT.md

 data: "2024-04-20"
 ---

+Welcome to challenge 0!
+This challenge is about minting some NFTs for yourself, and we're going to explain what's going on behind the scenes in this straight-forward challenge.

 # Checkpoint 0: The Building Blocks

 Web3 can be summarized in this one sentence:

 > Ethereum is network of accounts sending transactions to each other.

-Before diving into gas and wallets, let's cover those two crucial things: **accounts**, and **transactions**.
+Before diving into gas and wallets, let's cover those two fundamental building blocks: **accounts**, and **transactions**.

-There are two types of accounts, and by the end of the challenge you'll have interacted with both!
+There are two types of accounts, and by the end of the challenge you'll have interacted with both.
-Start by reading about the first kind of account, then read about transations.
+You will also have made several transactions!

+Transactions are like trains, they allow accounts to send resources and communicate.
+If transactions are like trains, then accounts must be like train stations!

 ### [Externally Owned Accounts](/almanacPosts/eoa)

-This is the account which you're NFTs will be stored in.
-Read the first section.
+There are two kinds of accounts, this one is the first.
+It's an account where your funds for gas will be stored, as well as your NFTs once you mint them.
+This account is also where your NFT transaction will originate, its like a home base!

 ### [Transactions](/almanacPosts/transactions)